lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 An implementation MAY also support other key-derivation functions and other key-encryption algorithms as well.

-If underlying components other than those specified above are used, then:
+If underlying components other than those specified above are used, then the following KDF requirements are in effect in addition to those asserted in {{!I-D.ietf-lamps-cms-kemri}}:

 > ML-KEM-512 SHOULD be used with a KDF capable of outputting a key with at least 128 bits of security and with a key wrapping algorithm with a key length of at least 128 bits.